Deliverability · 10 min read

 Key metrics to watch daily

 • Bounce rate: must stay below 2%.
-Above 5% and AWS will pause your account.
+Above 5%, AWS will pause your account automatically.

 • Delivery rate: should be above 98%.
-Lower means inbox providers are deferring or blocking.
+Lower means inbox providers are deferring.

 Set up suppression before day one